usethesource/rascal-website/docs/Library/Type.md

 ```

 #### Synopsis

-Determine if the given type is a rational.
+Determine if the given type is an rat.

 ## function isStrType {#Type-isStrType}